 This pin is connected by a connecting rod to the pawl and ratchet mechanism.

-The bull gear starts to rotate, the follower follows the groove profile.
+The bull gear starts to rotate, and the follower follows the groove profile.
 When the lobe portion of the cam groove passes the follower, the slotted end of the lever moves up and down.
-This makes the pawl to rotate the ratchet wheel.
+This makes the pawl rotate the ratchet wheel.
 The ratchet is keyed to the feed shaft.
-This feed shaft is engaged with the longitudinal, cross or rotary feed screws.
-This makes to achieve automatic feed.
+This feed shaft is engaged with the longitudinal, cross, or rotary feed screws.
+This makes it achieve automatic feed.